Siphon880gh/devbrain/DevOps/Server - _Scaling - Process Supervision - Supervisor/Supervisor Primer - GET STARTED (Python stack with Sh, Pyenv-virtualenvs, Pipenv, Gunicorn).md

 		- You can cd into it to confirm it's a folder.
 		- For example, apps could have settings at the folder: `/etc/supervisord/conf.d/` and one of yoru apps could have their settings at the file `/etc/sueprvisord/conf.d/app1.conf`

-4. Copy down these paths (Supervisor central settings filepath and Supervisor apps' settings folder path) to wherever you keep track of important account information for your web host / VPS / dedicated services
+4. Copy down these paths (Supervisor central settings filepath and Supervisor apps' settings folder path) to your webhost's details document.
+You may add them to the pre-echo before ssh/sshpass if you login SSH via an alias.

 5. Edit your Supervisor central settings file